ProjectTSAP/ArchLinux-From-Scratch/README.md

 Device/Machine: Macbook M3 Air (2024, virtualised via UTM)

-Aim: to install Arch Linux with no packages, just ~2.6GB of essential CLI software storage
+Aim: to install Arch Linux with no packages, just ~2.6GB of essential CLI software storage downloaded

 Outcome: Transfer from raw Arch CLI ISO to XFCE GUI desktop (with a nice fastfetch CLI in the process :) )